 Due to the differing AQI systems, this differs from country to country.
 Most countries, states, and larger cities will have a website where they report on air quality.

-However, there are also a few sites which aggregate data from these different governments.
+However, there are also a few sites that aggregate data from these different governments.
 Although they don’t have data for every location, they will have accurate data for the majority of people.

 My favourite tool to use is aqicn.org.
 This website is where most of the images in this post have come from, and I prefer it because it is easy to follow.
 Although being easy to follow, it also has a lot of information, and it’s possible to see all of the individual readings as well as the overall AQI.